Showing posts with label Microwave Cooking. Show all posts

 Exploding Baked Potato in Microwave or Oven - How to Pierce / Prevent / Cook

-Latest update: April 7, 2023.
+Latest update: November 23, 2024.
 Page URL indicates original publication date; meanwhile, times change and the updates continue.

 Yes, Potatoes Really Do Explode.
 How to Safely Cook a Potato and Prevent from Exploding in Oven or Microwave.
 Stabbing and Poking Holes in Them Is Not the Safest nor the Best Way.

-Do Potatoes Explode?
-Yes They Do.
+Do Potatoes Really Explode?
+Yes, They Do.

 Here's about preventing potato explosions when baking or cooking potatoes in the oven or microwave, and the method actually makes things much safer and more convenient.
 Also includes microwaving times and recipe toppings suggestions.